OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-22.md

 ## 1 Kings 22:40

-Ahab rested with his ancestors, and his son Ahaziah became king in his place.
+Ahab was laid to rest with his ancestors, and his son Ahaziah succeeded him as king.

 ---

 ## 1 Kings 22:41

-Jehoshaphat son of Asa became king over Judah in the fourth year of Ahab king of Israel.
+Jehoshaphat, son of Asa, began his reign over Judah in the fourth year of Ahab, king of Israel.

 ## 1 Kings 22:42

 Jehoshaphat was thirty-five years old when he became king, and he reigned in Jerusalem for twenty-five years.
-His mother’s name was Azubah daughter of Shilhi.
+His mother’s name was Azubah, daughter of Shilhi.

 ## 1 Kings 22:43